luweiguo511/BankSwitch/README.md

 # Quickly Add an Accelerometer with SPI #
 ## Overview ##
-For IOT (Internet of Things) solution, it offen use sensor like IMU (Inertial measurement Unit).
-The EFR32BG22 thunderboard (kit SLTB010A) populate a ICM20648 sensor (6-axis) from vendor TDK InvenSense.
+For IOT (Internet of Things) solution, it offen uses sensor like IMU (Inertial measurement Unit).
+The EFR32BG22 thunderboard (kit SLTB010A) has an ICM20648 sensor (6-axis) from vendor TDK InvenSense.

 https://www.silabs.com/development-tools/thunderboard/thunderboard-bg22-kit

 https://invensense.tdk.com/products/motion-tracking/6-axis/icm-20648/

 This lab show how to add an Accelerometer sensor (like IMU) quickly.

-### Topic Covered ###
+#### Topic Covered ####
-- IMU (Inertial Measurement Unit) sensor
+- IMU/Accelerometer (Inertial Measurement Unit) sensor
 - Software component
 - Pintool
 - EFR connect app.